-Max Guptill - Deputy Board Chair DipMin BSW PGDipProfSupv max.guptill@mcct.org.nz
+Max Guptill - Board Chair DipMin BSW PGDipProfSupv max.guptill@mcct.org.nz

-Max has been involved in school governance for the last 13 years on a local Primary School board.
-Max is a carpenter by trade, a social worker by profession and a paster by choice.
-Many students will recognise Mr Guptill from coaching sport at One Tree Hill College, an involvement that Max has had with the college since 1998.
-Max has a passion for young people achieving to their greatest potential and making good life choices and currently has a daughter attending the College.
+Max has been involved in school governance for the last 14 years on the Bailey Road School Board; he has also been on the College board since 2015.
+Max is a carpenter by trade, social worker by profession and a pastor by choice.
+He has been coaching sport at One Tree Hill College since 1998.
+Max believes education is important and has a passion for young people achieving to their greatest potential and making good life choices.